whylom/proximo/README.md

 - Package as a gem, with a `proximo` binary that accepts basic configuration (port, remote host, etc.) as command-line arguments.
 - Allow more complex configuration to be versioned in a `.proximo` file that is automatically picked up by the Proximo binary.
 - Refactor proxy to forward *all* HTTP headers automatically.
+- Refactor to use Rack instead of Sinatra.